-In order to be able to begin their final thesis, students must have:
+In order to undertake the research project, students must have the following credits:

-- (1) Earned the credits required for graduation in Group A and Group B courses. - (2) Taken the required Group C courses from the first and second year.

-In addition to the above, we will also impose a lower limit on the credits that will be counted toward graduation, but specific details of this system will be announced in the guidance provided at the beginning of the third year.
+- (1) Group A and B courses: Must have earned the number of credits required for graduation. - (2) Group C courses: Must have earned all credits of required courses in the first and second years. - (3) The total number of credits for graduation must meet the minimum credit requirement.
+The details will be announced in the guidance provided at the beginning of the third year.